-This developed into a cloth covered in plastic, after that it became known as vinyl.
+Then developed into a cloth covered in plastic, after that it became known as vinyl.

-Common Upholstery Vinyl has many names, however they all refer to the same thing.
+Adding to the confusion common Upholstery Vinyl has many names, however they all refer to the same thing.

 The First Vinyl

-DuPont were the first company to market a product called Fabrikoid
+DuPont were the first company to market a product called Fabrikoid.

 True Vinyl- Polyvinyl Chloride

-By the mid 1960s Uniroyal, the manufactures of Naugahyde, had numerous look alike competitors.
+By the mid 1960s Uniroyal, the manufactures of Naugahyde had numerous look alike competitors.

-Imitators were challenging one of the original manufacturers.
+In the mean time, imitators were challenging one of the original manufacturers.

 As mentioned earlier Vinyl production has many low cost imitations.

 As a result these low grade imitations get dirty easier, are harder to clean and break down prematurely.